jessarcher/jessarcher.com/source/_posts/tailwind-2-color-changes.blade.md

         ],
     ],
     'Purple' => [
         'description' => 'Steve and Adam love their purples!
-And as with the green pallete, the default purple does map to <code>purple</code>, but instead to <code>violet</code>.', 'collections' => [
+And as with the green pallete, the default purple does not map to <code>purple</code>, but instead to <code>violet</code>.', 'collections' => [
             'Tailwind 1' => [
                 50  => null,